jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-dbt-guide/index.md

 ## Write-Audit-Publish

-As mentioned, there are two key requirements for deploying to higher environments (eg prod).
-First, we invove business teams to perform extensive tests using BI tools, and it requires a copy of main datasets including changes in a new release.
+As mentioned, there are two key requirements for deploying to higher environments (e.g. prod).
+First, we includes business teams to perform extensive tests using BI tools, and it requires a copy of main datasets including changes in a new release.
 Secondly, those changes must not be executed in main datasets until it is approved.
 To meet those requirements, either *blue/green deployment* or the *Write-Audit-Publish (WAP)* pattern can be considered.
 Basically, both of them utilise the [dbt clone](https://docs.getdbt.com/reference/commands/clone) feature, which clones selected nodes of main datasets from a specified state to audit datasets.
 Specifically, we can use the latest *dbt* artifact for cloning main datasets as well as build incrementally for all new models and any changes to existing models on audit datasets.
 Then, testing can be performed on audit datasets, which meets both the requirements.
 Note that, as BigQuery supports [zero-copy table clones](https://cloud.google.com/bigquery/docs/table-clones-intro), it is a lightweight and cost-effective way of testing.

-When it comes to selecting a deployment strategy, the WAP pattern is more applicable on BigQuery because, while blue/green deployment requires to change dataset (or schema) names at the end, BigQuery does not support renaming datasets by default.
+When it comes to selecting a deployment strategy, the WAP pattern is more applicable on BigQuery because, while blue/green deployment requires changing dataset (or schema) names at the end, BigQuery does not support renaming datasets by default.
 Note that, instead of publishing *audited* datasets to main datasets as the WAP pattern proposes, we follow typical dbt deployment steps (i.e. `dbt run` and `dbt test`) once a new release gets signed-off.
 This is because it is not straightforward to publish only those that are associated with changes in a new release.

 ### Test on Cloned Dataset